Stevecmd/aws-bootcamp-cruddur-2024/journal/week5.md

     )

 ```
+The results: <br />
-The results: Starting up DynamoDB-local was the issue.
+Starting up DynamoDB-local was the issue.
 I then changed the code in `docker-compose.yml` to:
 ```py
   # Dynamo Database configuration ---- Start -----------
   dynamodb-local: